saharYaccov/portfolio/Freedom-Force-The-Reckoning/READMEEM.md

 - A computer with **Windows / macOS / Linux**
 - Internet connection
-- Your game file (`game.py`) and a clean project folder
+- The game file (`main.py`) and a clean project folder

 ---

 ## 1️⃣ Install Python

-1. Download Python from the official website: [Python Downloads](https://www.python.org/downloads/)
+1. Download Python from the official website: [Download Python](https://www.python.org/downloads/)
 2. During installation, **make sure to check the box "Add Python to PATH"**
 3. Complete the installation process

-To verify that Python is installed correctly, run the following command in the terminal:
+To verify that Python is installed correctly, run the following command in the terminal (or command prompt):

 ```bash
 python --version